MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-vss-writer-backup-guide.md

 ## Features Supported by SQL Writer

-- **Fulltext**: The SQL writer reports full-text catalog containers with recursive file specifications under the database components in the writer's metadata document.
+- **Fulltext**: The SQL writer reports fulltext catalog containers with recursive file specifications under the database components in the writer's metadata document.
 They are automatically included in the backup when the database component is selected
 - **Differential Backup/Restore**: The SQL writer supports differential Backup/Restore through two VSS differential mechanisms: Partial File and Differenced File by Last Modify Time.
 - **Partial File**:   The SQL writer uses the VSS Partial File mechanism for reporting changed byte ranges within its database files.
-- **Differenced File by Last Modify Time**: The SQL writer uses the VSS Differenced File by Last Modify Time mechanism for reporting changed files in full-text catalogs.
+- **Differenced File by Last Modify Time**: The SQL writer uses the VSS Differenced File by Last Modify Time mechanism for reporting changed files in fulltext catalogs.
-- **Restore with Move**: The SQL writer supports VSS's New Target specification during restore.
-VSS's New Target specification allows for a database/log file or full-text catalog container to be re-located as part of the Restore operation.
+- **Restore with Move**: The SQL writer supports VSSs New Target specification during restore.
+VSSs New Target specification allows for a database/log file or fulltext catalog container to be relocated as part of the Restore operation.
-- **Database Rename**: A requestor may need to restore an SQL database with a new name, especially if the database is to be restored side by side with the original database.
+- **Database Rename**: A requestor may need to restore a SQL database with a new name, especially if the database is to be restored side by side with the original database.
 The SQL writer supports renaming a database during the restore operation, as long as the database remains within the original SQL instance.
 - **Copy-Only Backup**: It is sometimes necessary to take a backup that is intended for a special purpose, for example when you need to make a copy of a database for testing purposes.
-This backup should not impact the overall backup and restore procedures for the database.
+This back up should not impact the overall backup and restore procedures for the database.
 Using the COPY_ONLY option specifies that the backup is done "out-of-band" and should not affect the normal sequence of backups.
 The SQL writer supports the "copy-only" backup type with SQL Server instances.
 - **Autorecovery of Database Snapshot**:   Typically a snapshot of a SQL Server database obtained by using the VSS framework is in a non-recovered state.
-Data in the snapshot cannot be safely accessed prior to it going through the recovery phase to rollback in-flight transactions and place the database in a consistent state.
-It is possible for a VSS backup application to request auto-recovery of the snapshots, as part of the snapshot creation process.
+Data in the snapshot cannot be safely accessed prior to it going through the recovery phase to roll back in-flight transactions and place the database in a consistent state.
+It is possible for a VSS backup application to request autorecovery of the snapshots, as part of the snapshot creation process.

-These new features and their usage are described in more detail in Backup and Restore Option Details in this topic.
+These new features and their usage are described in more detail in Back up and Restore Option Details in this topic.

 ### What is Not Supported

 - Log backups are not supported by the SQL writer.
-- File/Filegroup backup is not supported.
+- File/Filegroup back up is not supported.
 - Page restore is not supported.
 - Database snapshots are not supported and are ignored while creating both component and non-component VSS snapshots.
 - Autoclose databases, or databases with shutdown enabled.